-- · Generate a new SSH key for the monitored host. - Edit the monitoring agent's configuration. - Edit the hostid in the MySQL Enterprise Service Manager repository.
+- Generate a new SSH key for the monitored host. - · Edit the monitoring agent's configuration.

-On UNIX, Linux and Mac OS platforms, use the ssh-keygen utility.
+On UNIX, Linux and macOS platforms, use the ssh-keygen utility.
 On Microsoft Windows platforms, there are several tools, but this example uses puttygen.

 To generate a new SSH key for the monitored host, do the following: